 Agencies don’t have to tackle the transformation alone.
 They can participate in a growing community-based approach that includes developing data exchanges with state and local governments, social media, and commercial vendors.
 It also includes hosting hackathons and conferences that prompt the data science community to tackle difficult social challenges.
 Finally, it empowers nonprofits and advocacy groups to better serve citizens and the public.
 Together, these activities are allowing agencies to build effective coalitions for change and begin to realize the full promise of data-driven government.

-For more, download Data-Driven Government: Elevating and Accelerating the Mission.
+For more, complete the form below to download Data-Driven Government: Elevating and Accelerating the Mission.